UMD: A Globally Connected University

 In addition, a series of required reading materials will address India's public health system and sociocultural traditions.
 A lengthy recommended reading list will also be distributed to students prior to travel abroad.

-You will be housed on the Manipal University campus, where both male and female students will share double occupancy rooms in the New International Hostel.
-Each room comes with air-conditioning, a bathroom, bed and desk.
+You will be housed on the Manipal Academy of Higher Education campus, where both male and female students will share double occupancy rooms in the New International Hostel.
+Each room comes with air-conditioning, a bathroom, bed, bedding (sheet, blanket, pillow, face towel) and desk.
 There is WiFi in dorm rooms and laundry services are available at minimal cost.

 |Education Abroad Fee||$500|